Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Experiments

+\autoref{tab:fine-grained-results} presents the performance of the different baselines on the fine-grained classification task.
+As expected, the majority-class (dummy) classifier performs the worst, followed by logistic regression (LR).
+However, LLMs do not perform substantially better in either zero-shot or few-shot settings, with no model exceeding 50\% accuracy.
+This is particularly noticeable for the competence dimension, which appears to be the most challenging---even for human annotators.

+In terms of accuracy, fine-tuned BERTweet performs best on sociability and competence, followed by GPT-4o (ZS) on sociability and Gemma3 (FS) on competence.
+GPT-4o (ZS) achieves the highest accuracy on trust, followed by GPT-5.2.
+In terms of weighted F1, GPT-4o (ZS) outperforms all other models, with its few-shot counterpart close behind, highlighting the difficulty of the task and the test set for LLMs.
+Gemma3 outperforms the GPT and Qwen models in the few-shot setting on competence, achieving an accuracy of 0.35.
+In contrast, Qwen2.5 and GPT-4-mini sometimes fail to outperform the dummy classifier or the LR model, indicating their limitations for this task.

+The $\pm1$ accuracy scores suggest that GPT-4o (ZS) tends to make more subtle errors than other models, achieving 0.91 and 0.92 on trust and sociability, respectively.
+It is outperformed only by the fine-tuned BERTweet model on competence (0.86), where it remains a close second (0.80).
+Overall, larger and more recent closed models (e.g., GPT-5.2) do not necessarily outperform older ones.

-The results for predicting coarse-grained labels, shown in Table \ref{tab:coarse-grained-results}, are broadly similar to the fine-grained classification results.
-GPT-4o and fine-tuned BERT achieve the highest accuracy across all dimensions.
-However, due to class imbalance in the dataset, the F1 scores of the BERT classifiers are lower than those of GPT-4o in both zero- and few-shot settings.
+\paragraph{Coarse-grained Classification Results} The results for predicting coarse-grained labels, shown in Table \ref{tab:coarse-grained-results}, are higher than those for the fine-grained setting, with competence remaining the most challenging dimension.

+For the trust dimension, GPT-4o (ZS) achieves the highest accuracy and F1 scores, followed by GPT-5.2.
+The remaining models---except for Gemma3---perform similarly, with accuracy scores in the 70–79\% range.
+For sociability, GPT-5.2 (ZS) outperforms all other models on both metrics, followed by the fine-tuned BERTweet model in accuracy and GPT-5.2 (FS) in F1.
+Finally, for competence, the fine-tuned BERTweet model achieves the highest accuracy, while GPT-4o (ZS) attains the highest F1 score; Qwen3 is a close second on both metrics.

-We also note that, while performance improves considerably when labels are coarsened---and in terms of $\pm1$ accuracy (as seen in \autoref{tab:fine-grained-results})---a fine-tuned BERT model still performs reasonably well, whereas models such as Gemma and Qwen can perform poorly.
-This highlights that fine-tuning a pretrained model on high-quality data may outperform LLMs on challenging and subjective tasks.
+We further observe that, although performance improves considerably when labels are coarsened---similar to $\pm1$ accuracy in the fine-grained setting (see \autoref{tab:fine-grained-results})---the fine-tuned BERTweet model continues to perform consistently, whereas models such as Gemma3 and Qwen2.5 may still perform poorly.
+Notably, GPT-5.2 performs comparatively poorly in both zero-shot and few-shot settings on the coarsened labels, particularly for the competence dimension, despite its recency and scale.
+This finding suggests that fine-tuning a pretrained model on high-quality data can sometimes be more effective than relying on an LLM for challenging and subjective tasks.

+\paragraph{Few-shot vs. Zero-shot Performance} We observe that few-shot (FS) settings consistently underperform zero-shot (ZS) settings in this task.
+This pattern appears in Table \ref{tab:fine-grained-results} across several ZS–FS pairs for trust (GPT-4o, GPT-4o-mini, GPT-5.2, and Qwen3), sociability (Gemma3, GPT-4o, Qwen3), and competence (GPT-4o, GPT-5.2).
+The coarse-grained results in Table \ref{tab:coarse-grained-results} show even more noticeable declines, particularly for trust in the Qwen3, GPT-4o, and GPT-4o-mini pairs, and for sociability in the GPT-4o, GPT-4o-mini, Qwen2.5, and Qwen3 pairs.